pickplugins/post-grid/readme.txt

-=== Post Grid, Form Maker, Popup Maker, WooCommerce Blocks, Post Blocks, Post Carousel - Combo Blocks ===
+=== Gutenberg Blocks, Page Builder - ComboBlocks ===
 Contributors: PickPlugins
 Donate link: https://comboblocks.com/
-Tags: post grid, form maker, woocommerce blocks, popup maker, post blocks Requires at least: 5.0.0
+Tags: Gutenberg Blocks, form maker, woocommerce blocks, popup maker, Page Builder Requires at least: 5.0.0
 Tested up to: 6.5
-Stable tag: 2.2.81
+Stable tag: 2.2.82
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-    Combo Blocks for Landing Page Builder, Blog Builder, eCommerce Builder, Niche Site Builder, News Site Builder and More.
+    ComboBlocks for Landing Page Builder, Blog Builder, eCommerce Builder, Niche Site Builder, News Site Builder and More.

 == Description ==

-Post Grid is now Combo Blocks.
+Post Grid is now ComboBlocks.
 We have added 45+ blocks to enhance the page editing experience with Block Editor.
 Previously our Post Grid plugin only served to display different types of grids for the post loop, but now we have extended our plugin to work with the block editor for creating page content and post grid layouts.

 ### Post Grid by [PickPlugins](http://pickplugins.com)